ManiaControl/ManiaControl/application/readme.txt

 			Enter your mysql server information.

 	2.3	Open the file 'configs/authentication.xml'.
-			Add the player logins of administrators.
+			Add the Player Logins of Administrators.

 3. Run the tool via the shell script 'ManiaControl.sh' (UNIX) or the batch file 'ManiaControl.bat' (Windows)